ezgiiii/VisibleLightPredictionWithRaspberryPi/README.md

 -Breadboard
 -Jumpers

 All the sensors are connected to Raspberry Pi.
 Live temperature, humidity, precipitation, and light intensity data are logged in Raspberry Pi to built a dataset.
 Then, using this dataset, train and test samples are generated.
 By appling Linear Regression the predicted data is sent to Firebase.
-Also, I displayed the predicted data on a WinForms App.
+Also, The predicted data is get from Firebase and displayed on a WinForms App.